diegogerwig/devCamp_BOTTEGA_Full_Stack/checkpoint_13/quizz.md

 Package diagrams carry a number of abstract elements.: TRUE

 Package diagrams are simply ways of wrapping up some components from other diagrams and what they represent.: TRUE

+## Interaction Sequence Diagrams

+Sequence diagrams are good to use when you are building large projects.: TRUE

+Lifelines make it easier for us to see each of the stages and give a place for the messages to be sent.: TRUE

+A message is not a method that you can use to send and recieve input.: FALSE

+Activation or Execution Occurrence is the sending or recieving of a message.: TRUE

+Sequence diagrams will not let you isolate all of the different communication occurences.: FALSE

+How many elements make up a sequence diagram?: 4

+Sequence diagram allows you to drill down so that you can pick and choose the elements and how they should communicate.: TRUE

+Sequence diagrams allow you to visualize all of the messages that are being passed between the components of your system.: TRUE